oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 # 5 Conformance

 In the only subsection of this section, the conformance targets and clauses are listed.
-The clauses matching the targets one to one, are listed in separate sub-subsections of the targets listing subsection.
+The clauses, matching the targets one to one, are listed in separate sub-subsections of the targets listing subsection.

 Informative Comments: